collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 # Using the State Manager

-In this tutorial, we will learn more about the distributed state management system proposed by _soundworks_.
-After a short introduction on the concepts behind, we will see how the create shared states, and how this pattern can help you to implement remote control and monitoring in your applications.
-Along the way, we will see how shared states can simplify the development of applications by abstracting in large parts the network communications and routing.
+In this tutorial, we will dig into the distributed state management system proposed by _soundworks_.
+After a short introduction on the concepts behind, we will see how to use shared states, and how this pattern can help you to implement remote control and monitoring in your applications.
+Along the way, we will see how the shared states simplify the development of distributed applications by abstracting the network communications and messages routing.

 ### Relevant API documentation